Cinnamon cupcakes with a soft vanilla crumb, warm cinnamon flavor, and a light cinnamon mascarpone frosting on top.

 - Don’t overmix – mix just until combined to keep the cupcakes soft and fluffy.

-- Substitute for buttermilk – use the same amount of whole milk mixed with 1 tsp lemon juice or vinegar, let sit 5 minutes before using.
+- Substitute for buttermilk – use the same amount of whole milk mixed with 1 teaspoon lemon juice or vinegar, let sit 5 minutes before using.

 - Cool completely before frosting – otherwise the mascarpone frosting will melt.